HackBulgaria/AngularJS-1/day5/promises/bootstrap/README.md

 # Promises

+**NOTE** the promise is simplified version of Q. It doesn't support chaining and the rest of the interface is not fully backward compatible with Kris Kowal's Q.

 In this exercise we are going to create a simple implementation of limited scope of the API of Kris Kowal's Q.

 1. Define "enum" (object with numeric values) called `STATES`.
 It should has the following properties: